grega-rotar/development/src/content/homeLab/kubernetes/metallb.md

 ---
-title: "MetalLB in kubernetes cluster"
+title: "MetalLB in Kubernetes Cluster"
 summary: "How to setup a MetalLB in kubernetes cluster to allow EXTERNAL-IP to work"
 date: "May 13 2024"
 draft: false